• kyrylo 6 months ago

 This isn't to say that you can't use Rails if you're making complicated stuff, or using JS, it just means you need to know when to keep your code to Rails's structures and when to write your own structures that you then invoke from within Rails.

-• tamersalama a day ago
+• tamersalama 6 months ago

 Back in the day, I remember an application that 'analyzed' websites for their Rails hallmarks.
 I don't know if Rails apps are as distinct nowadays.